Arronk/My-Coding-Journey/log.md

 this section of his course a little bit smashing out each section without any deep explanation.
 I'll give the popup card a go on my own tomorrow night and try and finish the responsive section and Natours Project then load onto Github.

+## Day 59: 07.06.2018

+### Progress: Finished all the video content on the Natours Project

+Finished all of the content on the Natours Project but tomorrow night I would like to finish making the popup responsive before loading to Github and saying I have completed it.
+Looking forward to the Flex project that is up next!